Data-Enabled Predictive Control with Predictive Adaptive Line-of-Sight Guidance for 3-D Path Following of Autonomous Underwater Vehicles: Autonomous Underwater Vehicle

 \subsection{AUV dynamic matrices}

-The detailed derivation of the describing dynamic components of the AUV is attached in Appendix~\ref{app:intro} and~\ref{app:dynamics}.
+The detailed derivation of the dynamic components describing the AUV is provided in Appendices~\ref{app:intro} and~\ref{app:dynamics}.
 The kinematic equation, given in~\eqref{eq:kinematic}, is defined by the transformation matrix $J(\eta)$, mapping body-fixed linear and angular velocities to the time derivatives of the vehicle’s position and orientation in the NED frame.
 The inertia matrix $M$ of the AUV is composed of the rigid-body inertia $M_{RB}$, depending on the vehicle’s mass properties, and the added-mass matrix $M_A$, depending on the hydrodynamic contribution caused by the acceleration of the surrounding fluid.
 In the MSS toolbox, $M_A$ is assumed constant, resulting in a constant $M$ as in~\eqref{eq:Inertia_matrix}.

 The Coriolis--centripetal matrix $C(\nu_r)$ in~\eqref{eq:Cori_sum} represents gyroscopic and cross-coupling effects arising from linear and angular motion.
 It is composed of the rigid-body term $C_{RB}(\nu_r)$, depending on the angular velocities in $\nu_r$, and the added-mass term $C_A(\nu_r)$, depending on the relative linear velocities in $\nu_r$.
 Both dependencies contribute to the nonlinear character of the AUV dynamics.